checkeverything.ch

 Stalking Law Switzerland 2026: Victim Protection Guide

-Stalking becomes a standalone criminal offense in Switzerland on Jan 1, 2026.
-Victim rights, evidence collection, and legal protection options.
+Art.
+181b StGB makes stalking a standalone offense in Switzerland from Jan 1, 2026.
+Victim rights, evidence, and legal protection options.

 Note: This article contains affiliate links.
 If you purchase a product through these links, we receive a commission at no additional cost to you.
 Product selection remains editorially independent.

-- - On January 1, 2026, persistent stalking becomes a standalone criminal offense in the Swiss Criminal Code (StGB).
+• - Since January 1, 2026, persistent stalking is a standalone criminal offense under Art.
+181b of the Swiss Criminal Code (StGB).

-- - Previously, each act had to be charged separately under coercion (Art.
+• - Previously, each act had to be charged separately under coercion (Art.
 181 StGB), threat (Art.
 180 StGB), or unlawful data acquisition (Art.
-143bis StGB) - now the overall pattern suffices.
+143bis StGB) - now the overall pattern can suffice.

-- - Additional civil protection orders (no-contact and exclusion orders, Art.
-28b CC) and police removal orders up to 14 days remain available in parallel.
+• - Civil protection orders (contact, proximity, and location bans, Art.
+28b CC) and cantonal police removal orders up to 14 days remain available in parallel.

 Why Switzerland Finally Has a Dedicated Stalking Law